 03 of 05

 The cheval (pronounced shuh-vahl) is a mirror that swivels.
 It is a freestanding, full-length mirror mounted between two upright posts.
 These traditionally rest on trestle feet and the support frame is known as a horse (the French word "cheval" actually translates to "horse").
 The mirror is attached with screws, which allow it to tilt and the feet are often on casters for portability.

 This mirror style was developed in the late 1700s.
 It is characteristic of Neo-Classical and Empire styles.

 Cheval mirrors may have been named by Thomas Sheraton.
 He described how they may "be turned back or forward to suit the person who dresses at them," in "The Cabinet Dictionary" (1803).

 - This mirror style is sometimes also referenced as a cheval glass (English), Psyche (French), or a screen dressing glass.

 - Over time, the term cheval has come to describe any standing mirror.
-It's also used for smaller mirrors suspended from a frame that are part of a furniture piece like a chifforobe.
+It's also used for smaller mirrors suspended from a frame that is part of furniture pieces such as chifforobes.

 - Some examples are attached to small bases that include drawers.
 These allow a plain table or chest of drawers to become a dressing area.